Does the court have a deadline to sentence after a plea?

 Answer:

-(3) In a summary case appeal, sentence shall be imposed immediately following a determination of guilt at a trial de novo in the court of common pleas.
+In summary cases that are appealed, sentencing is imposed immediately after a trial de novo in the court of common pleas.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.